 - (3) If the seat of the Member is declared vacant, the Secretary shall cause a notification to that effect to be published in the Gazette and forward a copy of the notification to the Election Commission of Pakistan. - 72.
-Unseating and disqualification of a Member.- (1) If any Member is unseated as a result of an election dispute under Article 225 or becomes disqualified from being a Member under clause (1) of Article 63 or Article 63A, read with Article 127, of the Constitution and intimated to the Speaker stating the date on which he has been unseated or, as the case may be, disqualified from being a Member and on receipt of such intimation the Speaker shall, as soon as may be, inform the Assembly that such Member has been unseated or disqualified by the Election Commission of Pakistan:
+Unseating and disqualification of a Member.- (1) If any Member is unseated as a result of an election dispute under Article 225 or becomes disqualified from being a Member under clause (1) of Article 63 or Article 63A read with Article 127 of the Constitution and intimated to the Speaker stating the date on which he has been unseated or, as the case may be, disqualified from being a Member and on receipt of such intimation the Speaker shall, as soon as may be, inform the Assembly that such Member has been unseated or disqualified by the Election Commission:

-Provided that if the Assembly is not in session, the Speaker shall direct that the aforesaid information be conveyed to all Members immediately.
+Provided that if the Assembly is not in session, the Speaker shall direct that the aforesaid information be given to the Members immediately.

-- (2) In case of the death of a Member, the Secretary, with approval of the Speaker, shall publish in the Gazette a notification stating the name of the Member who has died along with the date of his death, and forward a copy to the Election Commission of Pakistan for taking steps to fill the vacant seat. - 73.
-Attendance of Members.- The Secretary shall maintain a register or any biometric device for the attendance of every Member at each sitting, and shall make the record available for inspection by the Members.
+- (2) In case of the death of a Member, the Secretary with the approval of Speaker shall, publish in the Gazette a notification stating the name of the Member who has died along with the date of his death and forward a copy to the Election Commission for taking steps to fill the vacant seat. - 73.
+Attendance of Members.- The Secretary shall keep a register or any biometric device for the attendance of every Member at each sitting and shall make the record available for inspection by the Members.